The Back Pack tm

 Reading / Literature

-A comprehensive phonics program can be either “pieced together” (based on your child’s level of need) or can be purchased as a pre-packaged kit.
 Phonics is the foundation of reading, which is the foundation of learning.
 Phonics is usually taught from kindergarten through around 3rd grade and obviously overlaps with spelling.
+A comprehensive phonics program needs to be customized based on your child's indivdual level and abilities.

-Traditional spelling texts (which are usually designed for grades 1-6) will include a variety of other skills like word usage, dictionary skills, prefixes and suffixes, definitions, writing etc.
+Traditional spelling texts (which are usually designed for grades 1-6) will include basic spelling lists as well as a variety of other skills like word usage, dictionary skills, prefixes and suffixes, definitions, writing etc.

-Vocabulary building programs are usually designed for grades 7-12 and are often workbooks which will include a variety of exercises and may include Latin.
+Vocabulary building programs are usually designed for grades 7-12 and are often workbooks which will include a variety of exercises.

 History/Social Studies

-In these middle to high school grades, most traditional publishers will have one text for American history, one for World history, one for Geography, and one for Government & Economics or Civics and hopefully a state history book.
-You can either use these 7-12 grade texts by grade level or you can teach whatever you want whenever you want (keeping your state home school law in mind).
+In these middle to high school grades, most traditional publishers will have individual texts for American history, World history, Geography, Government, Economics, Civics and state history book.
+You can either use these 7-12 grade texts by grade level or you can teach whatever you want whenever you want.
+Always keep your state home school law in mind.

-The hands-on approach, unit study method, or reading so called “real” books works well especially in the elementary grades.
-We encourage you to supplement this more random teaching style with the basic grade level texts mentioned above to help prepare you child for standardized tests (as this seems to be a concern of many parents).
+The hands-on approach, unit study method, or reading so called "real" books can work well, especially in the elementary grades.
+We encourage you to supplement this more random teaching style with the standard grade level texts mentioned above to help prepare you child for standardized tests that many states require.
 Your child may use these traditional texts as readers or in a read aloud/discussion setting.

 Science

-Science can be taught many different ways in all grades- unit studies, hands-on approach, traditional text or any combination there of.
+Science can be taught many different ways in all grades- unit studies, hands-on approach, traditional text or in any combination.

 7th grade science texts usually cover either “general” science (which is usually a combination of the 3 sciences mentioned before) or life science.